Strength and Conditioning

 Topic: Eccentric Motorised Cycling as a Rewarm-Up Strategy for Baseball Pitchers

-Supervisors: Matt Brughelli, Aaron Uthoff - Theo van der Mei
+Supervisors: Matt Brughelli, Aaron Uthoff - Elias Alqaheri

-Supervisors: Aaron Uthoff, Mike McGuigan - Rob Willems
+Supervisors: Anja Zoellner, Aaron Uthoff - Rob Willems

 Supervisors: Alyssa-Joy Spence, Eric Helms

-The group also has a number of international and national partners that are involved in these research areas, some of which are providing PhD scholarships.
-For specific details of the research activity please visit the Strength and Conditioning staff and postgraduate student profiles.
+Our group also has a number of international and national partners, many of which provide research funding (e.g., PhD scholarships) .
+For further details please visit the Strength and Conditioning staff and postgraduate student profiles.

-TruStrength Tech has been developed in-house and in conjunction with Texas-headquartered Athlete Training and Health.
-The device gathers real-time movement analysis and a more robust sense of the forces applied than traditional force-measuring devices.
+Hawkin Dynamics ‘TruStrenth’ was developed in-house and in conjunction with Texas-headquartered Athlete Training and Health.
+The device provides accessible real-time force measurement across a variety of applications.

 LILA

-LILA specialises in wearable resistance that can be applied around the whole body.
-Using micro-loads, resistance can be applied to the arms, trunk, and legs, to overload sports-specific movements.
+LILA specialises in wearable resistance that can be applied to the arms, trunk, and legs.
+In this manner, sports-specific movements like baseball pitching can be targeted and overloaded to stimulate development.

 PhD students